Evacuees from Wuhan are on a plane to the United States. Should they be quarantined? - Local News 8

 An airliner from Wuhan, China, is expected to land in Ontario, California, on Wednesday, filled with US citizens who could possibly be infected with the deadly Wuhan coronavirus.

-There could be 240 passengers on board, flying in from the very epicenter of the outbreak.
+There are about 240 passengers on board, flying in from the very epicenter of the outbreak.
 The Wuhan coronavirus has killed 100 people in China.
 It has infected more than 2,700 people in Hubei province, where Wuhan is located, and the virus has spread to more than a dozen countries.

-When the plane arrives, health officials face a tough question: Even if passengers are healthy, should they be quarantined in Ontario, away from the general public for a period of time to make sure they’re not carrying the virus?
+When the plane arrives, health officials face tough questions: Even if passengers are healthy, should they be quarantined in Ontario, away from the general public to make sure they’re not carrying the virus?
+And for how long?

 “I bet this is under intense discussion,” said Dr. William Schaffner, an infectious disease specialist and a longtime adviser to the US Centers for Disease Control and Prevention.